ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How I Explain JavaScript Async/Await in Interviews (With Real Coding Examples) - <a href="https://medium.com/@uyanhewagetr/how-i-explain-javascript-async-await-in-interviews-with-real-coding-examples-ee850da6a820?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Clean Auth System with Node.js, TypeScript, and MongoDB - <a href="https://medium.com/@osmancoder18/building-a-clean-auth-system-with-node-js-typescript-and-mongodb-0097ed111ef0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thisharika Rangani`**
+✍️ **posted by `Osman`**

-<blockquote>When I first started learning JavaScript asynchronous programming, I could write the code… but explaining it confidently in interviews was…
+<blockquote>Here’s the thing, spinning up a Node.js server is easy.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Restarting Your Node.js Server Manually: Learn Nodemon - <a href="https://medium.com/@rajarathnasarasi/stop-restarting-your-node-js-server-manually-learn-nodemon-41f568f4d202?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 3 — Matrix Testing: Prove Your Code Works on Node 18, 20, and 22 - <a href="https://kirtikau.medium.com/day-3-matrix-testing-prove-your-code-works-on-node-18-20-and-22-961e6a62d48a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sarasi Rajarathna`**
+✍️ **posted by `Kirti K`**

-<blockquote>When I first started building backend applications with Node.js, I noticed something that quickly became frustrating.
+<blockquote>My project runs on Node 22 locally.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Letting Every Endpoint Invent Its Own Response Shape - <a href="https://medium.com/@codetune/stop-letting-every-endpoint-invent-its-own-response-shape-21abc30bdab5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS Exception Filters: Handling Errors with Grace - <a href="https://danimai.medium.com/nestjs-exception-filters-handling-errors-with-grace-d0c68ab68c58?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeTune`**
+✍️ **posted by `Deepak`**

-<blockquote>A consistent API response pattern is not decoration.
-It is how backends stay understandable when clients, tests, logs, and production…
+<blockquote>If you’ve ever built a web API, you know that things don’t always go according to plan.
+Users might send invalid data, request resources…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Developer’s Guide: Reading, Updating, and Exporting XLSX Files in Node.js - <a href="https://medium.com/mesciusinc/developers-guide-reading-updating-and-exporting-xlsx-files-in-node-js-6a33d4d9718f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a WhatsApp Chatbot for My Business Using Node.js and Meta’s Cloud API - <a href="https://medium.com/@harshagunathilaka5/how-i-built-a-whatsapp-chatbot-for-my-business-using-node-js-and-metas-cloud-api-3787eee7a0a9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MESCIUS inc.`**
+✍️ **posted by `Harsha Gunathilake`**

-<blockquote>Working with XLSX files is a common requirement in business applications, whether you are building reporting tools, budget planners…
+<blockquote>No third-party services.
+No monthly SaaS fees.
+Just the official API and a few hundred lines of JavaScript.
-Continue reading on MESCIUS inc. »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-I made a WhatsApp reminder for important FIFA World Cup matches. - <a href="https://medium.com/@sxryadipta/i-made-a-whatsapp-reminder-of-important-fifa-world-cup-matches-for-me-f6372f0bbd5a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Don’t Start Another Node.js Project Without These Packages - <a href="https://medium.com/skillstuff/dont-start-another-node-js-project-without-these-packages-1b04d2b69b2b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `LearnWithMasaud`**

+<blockquote>A Node.js project does not become maintainable because it starts fast.
+It becomes maintainable because the boring decisions are handled…
+Continue reading on Skill Stuff »</blockquote>

+<h3>6.
+Bun 2.0: The JavaScript Runtime That Makes Node.js Feel Outdated - <a href="https://medium.com/@mernstackdevbykevin/bun-2-0-the-javascript-runtime-that-makes-node-js-feel-outdated-4fab6ef547c7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `sxryadipta`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>I have been a busy these vacation days with my personal projects.
-But being a football fan, I can’t afford to miss World Cup matches…
+<blockquote>It’s not just faster — it’s a completely different way to think about JavaScript tooling.
+Here’s what Bun 2.0 means for your stack.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Your node_modules Has 1500 Packages.
-You Only Asked For 10 - <a href="https://levelup.gitconnected.com/your-node-modules-has-1500-packages-you-only-asked-for-10-f158daf55135?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshat Tiwari`**

-<blockquote>Ever Updated a Dependency That Wasn’t Even in Your Project?
-Continue reading on Level Up Coding »</blockquote>

 <h3>7.
-Understanding Middleware in NestJS (NestJS Basic Series) - <a href="https://danimai.medium.com/understanding-middleware-in-nestjs-nestjs-basic-series-9851a2483c22?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Is Directus Dead?
+The Truth Behind v12, the MSCL License, and New Pricing Restrictions - <a href="https://medium.com/@kutubkhanmakda/is-directus-dead-the-truth-behind-v12-the-mscl-license-and-new-pricing-restrictions-8505353096ed?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak`**
+✍️ **posted by `Kutubkhan Makda`**

-<blockquote>If you are building high-performance backend architectures, you already know that clean, manageable code is the key to scaling.
-Today, we…
+<blockquote>Every few years, a popular open-source project triggers a wave of developer anxiety with a licensing announcement.
 Continue reading on Medium »</blockquote>

-<h3>8.
-Top 10 Offshore Node.js Development Companies in India 2026 - <a href="https://medium.com/@sanjayaalpha859/top-10-offshore-node-js-development-companies-in-india-2026-85ac37bef54c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `sanjay`**

-<blockquote>India continues to be a preferred destination for offshore software development, offering access to experienced developers, competitive…
-Continue reading on Medium »</blockquote>

-<h3>9.
-8 Node.js Patterns That Made My Backend Services Handle Real Production Traffic - <a href="https://javascript.plainenglish.io/8-node-js-patterns-that-made-my-backend-services-handle-real-production-traffic-dbed8359a72c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huzair Awan`**

-<blockquote>Worked perfectly with ten users, collapsed with a thousand — these patterns fixed every single bottleneck.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How to Decode a JWT Token (And What’s Actually Inside It) - <a href="https://medium.com/@nirmalavalluri_49166/how-to-decode-a-jwt-token-and-whats-actually-inside-it-c642adb37215?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Discover Local Businesses & Service Providers on Any Jankari - <a href="https://medium.com/@webglitch/discover-local-businesses-service-providers-on-any-jankari-5eea1e3dfcaf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nirmala valluri`**
+✍️ **posted by `Webglitch`**

-<blockquote>Learn how to decode any JWT token in seconds — with JavaScript, Python and C# examples
+<blockquote>📍 Find verified businesses, trusted service providers, contact details, reviews, and more — all in one place.
+Start exploring with Any…
 Continue reading on Medium »</blockquote>

 <h3>2.
-BANKOMAT KLON KARTLARI SATILIR.//Signal………..@Hassani.75 - <a href="https://medium.com/@penhousepanafri/bankomat-klon-kartlari-satilir-signal-hassani-75-191206341f62?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+MailSlurp: Temporary Email and Email Testing for Developers - <a href="https://medium.com/@praveenb0927/mailslurp-temporary-email-and-email-testing-for-developers-4ca49d87fdd9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Penhousepanafri`**
+✍️ **posted by `Praveen BK`**

-<blockquote>Dünyada CVV onlayn mağazası / etibarlı satıcı |yaxşı alıcı /
+<blockquote>When building applications, developers often need to test:
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Restarting Your Node.js Server Manually: Learn Nodemon - <a href="https://medium.com/@rajarathnasarasi/stop-restarting-your-node-js-server-manually-learn-nodemon-41f568f4d202?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Migrated 98 Posts to Sanity CMS in One Script Without Breaking the Live Site - <a href="https://medium.com/@alishaneilen/how-i-migrated-98-posts-to-sanity-cms-in-one-script-without-breaking-the-live-site-61c6b562063a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sarasi Rajarathna`**
+✍️ **posted by `Alisha Shaw`**

-<blockquote>When I first started building backend applications with Node.js, I noticed something that quickly became frustrating.
+<blockquote>The honest technical walkthrough nobody writes.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Stop using AbortController in Isolation: Clean Up Multiple Signals with React and AbortSignal.any() - <a href="https://medium.com/@asouqi/stop-using-abortcontroller-in-isolation-clean-up-multiple-signals-with-react-and-abortsignal-any-ccbc861bab88?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Still Build Small Side Projects After 9 Years (And You Should Too) - <a href="https://medium.com/@erwindev/why-i-still-build-small-side-projects-after-9-years-and-you-should-too-5e7f1019d397?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahmad Souqi`**
+✍️ **posted by `Erwin Hermanto`**

-<blockquote>To prevent orphaned network requests or leaking background resources in React, we must clean them up when a component unmounts.
-Modern…
+<blockquote>Not for the portfolio.
+Not for the money.
+For the thing that got you into this in the first place.
 Continue reading on Medium »</blockquote>

 <h3>5.
-The btoa() Security Trap: Why Your localStorage “Encryption” Is Actually Malware Pattern - <a href="https://medium.com/@pazpaz25/the-btoa-security-trap-why-your-localstorage-encryption-is-actually-malware-pattern-7a49143482e7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Izak T`**

-<blockquote>The btoa() Security Trap: Why Your localStorage “Encryption” Is Actually Malware Pattern
-Continue reading on Medium »</blockquote>

-<h3>6.
-Stop Letting Every Endpoint Invent Its Own Response Shape - <a href="https://medium.com/@codetune/stop-letting-every-endpoint-invent-its-own-response-shape-21abc30bdab5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeTune`**

-<blockquote>A consistent API response pattern is not decoration.
-It is how backends stay understandable when clients, tests, logs, and production…
-Continue reading on Medium »</blockquote>

-<h3>7.
-How to Build an E-Commerce Website That Actually Converts in 2026 - <a href="https://medium.com/@shortxyz47/how-to-build-an-e-commerce-website-that-actually-converts-in-2026-5628f31b2090?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Free Online Utility Tools Every Student Should Know in 2026 - <a href="https://medium.com/@Tornado-Gamerz-Fire/best-free-online-utility-tools-every-student-should-know-in-2026-481581d0eceb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Short Tin`**

-<blockquote>Most e-commerce stores launch with high hopes and low conversion rates.
-The US e-commerce market crossed $1.1 trillion in annual sales in…
-Continue reading on Medium »</blockquote>

-<h3>8.
-What Happens When You Type https://www.google.com in Your Browser and Press Enter? - <a href="https://medium.com/@damross446/what-happens-when-you-type-https-www-google-com-in-your-browser-and-press-enter-3baeab1970fb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Damross`**
+✍️ **posted by `Tornado Gamerz Fire`**

-<blockquote>This is one of the most iconic interview questions in software engineering — and for good reason.
-It covers the entire web stack, from DNS…
+<blockquote>Students today spend more time online than ever before.
+From completing assignments and preparing presentations to calculating grades and…
 Continue reading on Medium »</blockquote>

 <br/>